puhan63/policesentiment/README.md

 Performance Analysis: Is there a certain neighborhood or demographic that has higher Safety, Trust, Listen, and Respect scores over time.

+An Interactive PowerBI dashboard can be downloaded here.

+The Excel pivot tables utilized to organize and prepare data for the dashboard can be found here.

 DATA STRUCTURE & INITIAL CHECKS

 Police Sentiment Scores consists of one table and a total row count of 7558 records.